goyoac/ProgrammingAssignment2/README.md

         [1,] -0.18181818  0.13636364
         [2,]  0.09090909 -0.04545455

         # compute the inverse.
-2nd time: getting the cahced value
+2nd time: getting the cached value
         > cacheSolve(a)
         Getting cached data...
                     [,1]        [,2]